What is Sample Selection Bias?

 4. Survivorship bias

-Survivorship bias ccurs when a sample is concentrated on subjects that only passed the selection process and ignores subjects that did not pass the selection.
+Survivorship bias ccurs when a sample is concentrated on subjects that passed the selection process and ignores subjects that did not pass the selection process.
 The survivorship bias results in overly optimistic findings from the study.

 5. Pre-screening of participants